MicrosoftDocs/well-architected/well-architected/ai/application-design.md

 - *Security:* They provide centralized access control, logging, and threat protection for the APIs behind the gateway.

+## AI application design patterns

+There are several common design patterns that have been established in the industry for AI applications that you can use to simplify your design and implementation.
+These design patterns include:

+- **Model ensembling:** This design pattern involves combining predictions from multiple models to improve accuracy and robustness, mitigating the weaknesses of individual models.

+- **Microservices architecture:** Separating components into independently deployable services enhances scalability and maintainability, allowing teams to work on different parts of the application simultaneously.

+- **Event-driven architecture:** Utilizing events to trigger actions allows for decoupled components and real-time processing, making the system more responsive and adaptable to changing data.

+- **Layered architecture:** Organizing components into layers (presentation, business logic, and data access, for example) promotes separation of concerns and easier maintenance.

+### RAG pattern and chunking strategies

+The Retrieval-Augmented Generation (RAG) pattern combines generative models with retrieval systems, enabling the model to access external knowledge sources for improved context and accuracy.
+See the [Designing and developing a RAG solution](/azure/architecture/ai-ml/guide/rag/rag-solution-design-and-evaluation-guide) series for in-depth guidance on this pattern.
+There are two RAG approaches:

+- *Just-in-time:* This approach retrieves relevant information dynamically at the time of a request, ensuring the latest data is always used.
+It's beneficial in scenarios requiring real-time context, but may introduce latency.

+- *Pre-calculated (cached):* This method involves caching retrieval results, reducing response times by serving pre-computed data.
+It's suitable for high-demand scenarios where consistent data can be stored, but may not reflect the most current information, leading to potential relevance issues.

+When using a RAG pattern, a well-defined chunking strategy is critical to optimizing your workload's performance efficiency.
+Start with the [guidance](/azure/architecture/ai-ml/guide/rag/rag-chunking-phase) provided in the [Designing and developing a RAG solution](/azure/architecture/ai-ml/guide/rag/rag-solution-design-and-evaluation-guide) series.
+Additional recommendations to consider are:

+- Implement a dynamic chunking strategy that adjusts chunk sizes based on the data type, query complexity, and user requirements.
+This can enhance retrieval efficiency and context preservation.

+- Incorporate feedback loops to refine chunking strategies based on performance data.

+- Preserve data lineage for chunks by maintaining metadata and unique identifiers that link back to the grounding source.
+Clear lineage documentation ensures users understand the data origin, its transformations, and how it contributes to the output.

+Consider using one of these design patterns when your use case meets one of these conditions:

+- *Complex workflows:* When dealing with complex workflows or interactions between multiple AI models, patterns like RAG or microservices can help manage complexity and ensure clear communication between components.

+- *Scalability requirements:* If the demand on your application may fluctuate, using a patterns like microservices allows individual components to scale independently, accommodating varying loads without impacting overall system performance.

+- *Data-driven applications:* If your application require extensive data handling, an event-driven architecture can provide real-time responsiveness and efficient data processing.

+Smaller applications or POCs typically will not benefit from adopting one of these design patterns and should be built with a simplistic design.
+Likewise, if you have resource (budget, time, or headcount) constraints, staying with a simplistic design that can be refactored later is a better approach than adopting a complex design pattern.

 ## Considerations for choosing frameworks and libraries

 The choice of frameworks and libraries is closely intertwined with application design, impacting not just the architecture but also performance, scalability, and maintainability.
 Conversely, design requirements can limit framework choices, creating a dynamic interplay between the two.
 For example, using the Semantic Kernel SDK (SK) often encourages a microservices-based design where each agent or functionality is encapsulated within its own service.
 Factors to consider when choosing frameworks and libraries are: